archoncloud/archoncloud-ethereum/README.md

 `func UnregisterSP(params SPParams) (ret string, err error)`

 A storage provider can unregister with ADC by calling this function.
+Unregisterig deletes from the ADC the profile of the storage provider, and pays the S the sum of its earnings and stake.
 Once unregistered, the SP can no longer be assigned uploads in ADC or earn from such uploads.
-The storage provider's profile remains with the SC including value of earnings and remaining stake.
-The storage provider can withdrawal this token from the SC by calling ArchonSPWithdrawal method on the SC. (wrapper coming soon)

 `func GetUploadTx(txHash [32]byte) (uploadTx UploadTx, err error)`

 When an upload u from uploader U is made to storage provider S in ADC, the S obtains from the blockchain the upload transaction associated with u using txHash collated with u.
 The S compares this returned data with the upload u to ensure that the upload matches the parameters and payment made to the SC.
 The S polls the blockchain with this txid to be sure this transaction is confirmed before storing this upload in fulfillment of the Service Level Agreement.